 ISFP: Art Deco

 You’re unconventional, artistic, and love surprising others (and yourself) with your creativity.
 What would suit you best?
-Definitely an Art Deco home.
+An Art Deco home.
 This style is often characterized by its graphic prints (think: animal or geometric), sleek and sharp lines, and a quirky atmosphere.
-It doesn’t play by the rules, yet it still manages to look put together and elegant, which really sums up the way people feel about you.
+It doesn’t play by the rules, yet it still manages to look put together and elegant, which sums up the way people feel about you.

 15 of 16

 An industrial style home is a great option for the practical, straight-forward ways of an ENTJ.
-Though you'd be hesitant at the thought of a style that can often look “unfinished,” you’ll see that there’s really a focus on furniture and accessories that are functional and efficient.
+Though you'd be hesitant at the thought of a style that can often look “unfinished,” you’ll see that there’s a focus on furniture and accessories that are functional and efficient.
 These aspects are far more important than being flashy and decorative.
 You radiate a no-nonsense vibe—something an industrial style also does incredibly well.

 16 of 16